rapidsai/gha-tools/README.md

     wget https://github.com/rapidsai/gha-tools/releases/latest/download/tools.tar.gz -O - | tar -xz -C /usr/local/bin
 ```

+### Environment variables and variable naming conventions

+Diverging from gpuci-tools, in gha-tools we want to start prepending `RAPIDS_*` to our own RAPIDS-specific environment variables, to distinguish them from external environment variables such as `GITHUB_*` ones that are set by GHA (GitHub Actions).

+For example, `BUILD_TYPE` becomes `RAPIDS_BUILD_TYPE` and `PY_VER` becomes `RAPIDS_PY_VER`.

+Exceptions are:
+* To maintain backwards-compatibility with previous usages, the variables MAMBA_BIN and CONDA_EXE remain as they are
+* The Jenkins variables GH_TOKEN, GIT_URL, GIT_BRANCH are preserved, but since gha-tools is not meant for Jenkins, they should probably be replaced with the GHA equivalent

+Variables local to the script should be in lowercase to not mix them up with environment variables (although it's still legal shell syntax).

 ### gpuci deprecation

 All scripts called `gpuci_*`, configured with `GPUCI_*` env vars, are now called `rapids-*` with the equivalent `RAPIDS_*` env vars